Please note: our college is exercising social distancing, with limited campus access, as the COVID-19 situation continues to evolve.

 Assiniboine is committed to providing reasonable accommodation to courses, programs, facilities and services for applicants and students with documented special needs relating to a disability or other protected characteristics under the Human Rights Code (Manitoba).

-This may include religion or disability related needs which may be linked to a variety of long term medical conditions that create barriers, such as a chronic medical condition, physical disability, learning disability, mental health condition, hearing impairment or vision impairment.
-Assiniboine is also committed to working with students who are experiencing temporary injury or short term illnesses to support their continued academic success wherever reasonably possible.
+This may include religion or disability related needs which may be linked to a variety of long term or chronic medical conditions, physical disability, learning disability, mental health condition, hearing impairment or vision impairment that create barriers.
+Assiniboine is also committed to supporting students who are experiencing temporary injury or short term illnesses for continued academic success wherever reasonably possible.

 Refer to Policy A03 - Academic Accommodations.